andresaraujo/songwoof/README.md

 # Songwoof

-A sample application show a more complete Angular 2 example.
+A sample application to show a more complete Angular 2 example.

 It includes: